MCI-C/Study/README.md

 - Shiny was easy to deploy R project
 - Plotly was fast draw and enable complex selection of data
 - DT allow to display on raw data
+- Shiny code was folk from Tilburg Science Hub
 # **Insight**
 - This data set shows that the pandemic causes so much death and each US state has a different response to dealing with the diseases.
 - This data help to understand the impacts of the pandemic and how to prevent the further spread of disease.